 WHAT COSTS ARE ASSOCIATED WITH OBTAINING A LICENSE?

 - If TxDOT chooses to enter into a license agreement, costs, including license fees and royalties will be determined upon execution of a license agreement.

-- A proposed requestor must fill out and submit the License Request on the next page.
-If a requester cannot submit electronically, the requester must print the Usage Request form and mail to:
+- A proposed requestor must fill out and submit the License Request on the bottom of this page.
+If a requester cannot submit electronically, the requester can print the Usage Request form and mail to: